DEV Community

 And now, since we already know what "cacheability" is and what defines how good it is, we are ready to continue with our vendors discussion.

 You might have noticed that in our "correct configuration" example the size of the initial vendor file is quite big.
 And with the approach I described it may become even bigger, especially when we use multiple NPM libraries: react, react-dom, zustand, zod, axios, etc. Because even if some libraries can be downloaded lazily, quite many of them still must be downloaded initially.
+And the large size of the initial vendor file can negatively affect the download speed of the application.
 However, we can fix this issue by setting up cache groups.

 With the cache groups configuration, we can tell Webpack how to generate JavaScript chunks, including what source code files and/or vendors should be included in certain chunks.
-If we set them up correctly, we will improve cacheability.
-Likewise, the opposite, so we should be careful.
+By configuring cache groups, we can split one file into several or, conversely, combine them.
+Also, if we set them up correctly, we will improve cacheability.

-We should use cache groups only when we are sure that the group we create will be stable over time.
+It is considered good practice to create cache groups only when we are sure that the group we are creating will be stable over time.

 ℹ️ In order to make cache groups stable, we should include only "stable" vendors in the groups we create.